 Scalping grass is the equivalent of a skinhead haircut for your lawn.
 Scalping the turf to remove thatch can be achieved by setting the mower as low as possible and mowing with a catcher.
 When researching how to scalp your lawn, it is essential to note that all grass clippings must be removed from the surface to allow for maximum, even regrowth.

-A rake can also be used to remove dead leaf material in Buffalo, Kikuyu andcouch lawns and if used aggressively will have a similar effect to moderate low mowing.
+Thatching rakes are helpful to remove dead leaf material in Buffalo, Kikuyu and Couch lawns and if used aggressively will have a similar effect to moderate low mowing.
 Dethatching rakes in Australia are easily available from any lawn supplier or garden store.
 Be sure to remove the dead vegetative material following raking to present a clear surface for water and fertiliser penetration.

 Coring is sometimes suggested as a means of thatch removal.
-This is a fallacy as only 8-12% of the surface matt is removed with a conventional Core pass.
+This is a fallacy as only 8-12% of the surface matt is removed with a conventional Core Pass.
 Coring is used to open up the surface to oxygenate the profile and “unseal the surface” prior to topdressing.
-Coring provides the benefit an entry point for topsoil to get into the old soil profile if topdressed immediately after coring.
-Removing lawn clippings aids in slowing thatch development and we encourage this practice.
+Coring provides an entry point for topsoil to get into the old soil profile, if laid immediately after coring.
+Once again, removing lawn clippings is essential at this point.

 Scalping lawn in spring is ideal.
-However, do not scalp your kikuyu lawn, buffalo lawn or couch lawn in its first spring season if it was laid in late autumn or winter.
-It is still a baby in its lifespan and needs to develop a strong root system to get it through its first summer.
+However, do not scalp your kikuyu lawn, buffalo lawn or couch lawn in its first spring season if it was laid in late autumn or winter; your lawn is still in the infancy stage of its lifespan and needs to develop a strong root system to get it through its first summer.

-Your lawn will look a mess for a few weeks.
-It will recover and look perfect very quickly and the benefits of the scalping will show throughout summer.
+Dethatching will inevitably leave your lawn looking a mess for a few weeks.
+But it will recover, and the many benefits of scalping your lawn will be worthwhile.